 LONNIE LIDDELL, Owner and Creative Director — Ballet, Pointe, Lyrical, Jazz, Tap, Hip Hop, Creative Movement

 Lonnie was born and raised in Bellingham, Wash. and began dance lessons at the age of four.
 She has trained in classical ballet, as well as in lyrical, jazz, tap, hip-hop, and ballroom.
 She has trained with The Morca Dance Academy, Vision’s Dance Company of Canada, The Nancy Whyte School of Ballet, and Elizabeth Roper’s School of Ballet.
 Her love for dance led her to continue her dance education at both Eastern Washington University and Brigham Young University.
 She and her family moved to Sisters in 2006 and she began teaching for a small local dance school.
 When the studio owner moved out of state only a year later, Lonnie was at a crossroads.
 With young children to care for, she was not yet ready to take on a studio of her own.
 In 2008, Lonnie began teaching ballet classes out of her home and was ready by 2009 to officially open the Sisters Dance Academy.
-SDA now has nearly 250 students, from toddlers to adults.
+SDA has nearly 300 students from toddlers to adults.

-SHANNON ABERO GUERRERO,— Hip Hop, Competition Squads
+SHANNON ABERO GUERRERO,— Hip Hop, Competition Teams

 Born and raised in San Jose, Calif., Shannon discovered her love for dance in high school, where she was a member of the Cheer, Dance and Drill Team.
 After earning a BA in Psychology at California State University, Long Beach, she realized she really wanted to pursue a dance career.
 Represented by the Dorothy Day Otis Agency, Shannon toured with the Asian Singers, received a part in Memoirs of a Geisha, appeared on The Ellen DeGeneres Show and worked with Nike.
 She had the opportunity to perform at Monsters of Hip Hop and the House of Blues in Los Angeles.
 Shannon was a member of the Funkenometry Dance Company.
 She has trained with Wade Robson and Tabitha and Napoleon from So You Think You Can Dance, as well as Marty Kudelka (Justin Timberlake’s choreographer).
 She moved to Bend in 2011 with her family and shares her love for dance with all of us at SDA.

-ASHLEY GAONA— Hip Hop
+ASHLEY GAONA— Hip Hop, Tap

 DENISSE CHURCHILL — Jazz